NVlabs/FPSci/docs/general_config.md

 ]
 ```

 Each question in the array is then asked of the user (via an independent time-sequenced dialog box) before being recorded to the output log.
-Note that `MultipleChoise` and `Rating` questions include a confirmation button that must be pressed to confirm the selection before proceeding.
+Note that `MultipleChoice` and `Rating` questions include a confirmation button that must be pressed to confirm the selection before proceeding. `DropDown` questions use the same approach with a drop-down menu instead of button-based selection, note `DropDown` questions can be fullscreen but currently still require use of the cursor (`optionsKeys` are ignored).

 There are 2 primary differences between questions with `type` of `MultipleChoice` and `Rating`.
 These are: